 At Burnley Brow we are committed to creating a positive climate where exemplary behaviour enhances teaching and learning.
-Our behaviour policy advocates a consistent approach to behaviour management.
+Our behaviour policy provides a consistent approach to behaviour management.
 It outlines how pupils are expected to behave and our rewards and sanctions.
-We develop pupil's understanding of rights and responsibilities to enable them to make informed choices.
-Appropriate behaviour is encouraged and rewarded and discourage inappropriate behaviour.
+We develop pupil's understanding of respect, rights and responsibilities and enable them to make informed choices.
+Appropriate behaviour is encouraged and rewarded, and inappropriate behaviour discouraged.